adefowoke/suicides/README.md

                         <li>To create a summarization table: click on the Data tab, and click on Data Analysis which is at the far end, it brings a pop-up
                             Analysis Tool, from the options, click on Descriptive and press ok, for the data range, select the whole pivot table created earlier, check the Label in the first-row box, select summary statistics, and press ok.
 The mode and count were deleted since it is of no use, the country count was added manually.
+The formula used to calculate the count of unique countries, continents, and years are:
+                            " =COUNTA(UNIQUE(Long_Table_1[Country])) "
+                            " =COUNTA(UNIQUE(Long_Table_1[Continent])) "
+                            " =COUNTA(UNIQUE(Long_Table_1[Year])) "
+                            To count the number of countries in each continent, I used the pivot table, placed the continent in the column section, and the countries in the row and value section, the filter the continent one after the other
                         </li>
                       </ul>
                  </p>